 Professor Ohnesorge teaches Business Organizations and Administrative Law, as well as seminars in Chinese Law, and in law and economic development in developing countries.
 He is the former Chair of the Wisconsin China Initiative (2008-2012).

 A native of Minneapolis, Professor Ohnesorge received his B.A. degree from St. Olaf College (1985), his J.D. from the University of Minnesota Law School (1989), and his S.J.D. from Harvard Law School (2002).
 Along the way he has spent several years in East Asia, first as a teacher and law student in Shanghai in the 1980s, and then as a lawyer in private practice in Seoul in the 1990s.

 During the course of his S.J.D. studies, Professor Ohnesorge spent a year as a visiting scholar at the Max Planck Institute for Comparative Public Law and Public International Law in Heidelberg, Germany, on a fellowship from Harvard's Center for European Studies.
 In 2000 he served as a lecturer at Harvard Law School, co-teaching with Professor William P. Alford.
 From 2000 to 2001 he clerked for Federal District Court Judge Rya W. Zobel (D. Mass), then joined the Law School in the fall of 2001.

-Michelle Preston is the Assistant to the Director of Research Centers at the University of Wisconsin Law School.
+Michelle Preston is the Research Centers Manager at the University of Wisconsin Law School.
 In this position, she is responsible for all logistics associated with coordinating academic programs and events organized by the Research Centers.
 She works primarily with events and programs organized by the Institute for Legal Studies.
 Preston earned her BBA from the University of Wisconsin-Madison in 2014.
-Prior to starting at the Law School, she worked as a Community Relations Assistant with Wisconsin Athletics.
+Prior to her position at the Law School, she worked as a Community Relations Assistant with Wisconsin Athletics.